 The conclusion

-What can we say about the Vibran Skiathos island?
-Firstly it combines all the appeals of an ideal greek island, namely the lush greenery of the Ionian islands, the white-washed houses of Cycladic islands (like Santorini or Mykonos), and lastly, the greek blue colors of its sea.
+What can we say about the Vibrant Skiathos island?
+Firstly, it combines all the appeals of an ideal Greek island, namely the lush greenery of the Ionian islands, the white-washed houses of Cycladic islands (like Santorini or Mykonos), and lastly, the Greek blue colors of its sea.

 What is your favorite Greek island, by the way?
 Please, share the news with us in the comments below.